 In order to include an ecological biotracker in the Healthy Brain Network protocol, we first evaluated the specifications of a variety of actimeters available for purchase.
 We then acquired physical instances of 5 of these devices (ActiGraph wGT3X-BT, Empatica Embrace, Empatica E4, GENEActiv Original, and Wavelet Wristband) and wore each of them in our daily lives, annotating our activities and evaluating the reasonableness of the data from each device and the logistical affordances of each device.

-We decided that the ActiGraph wGT3X-BT is the most appropriate device for inclusion in the Healthy Brain Network.
+We decided that the ActiGraph wGT3X-BT (red plastic in picture below) is the most appropriate device for inclusion in the Healthy Brain Network.
 However, none of the devices we evaluated was clearly superior or inferior to the rest; rather, each device seems to have use cases in which that device excels beyond the others.